StackExchange/dnscontrol/docs/_providers/name.com.md

 # Name.com Provider

 ## Configuration

-In your providers config json file you must provide your name.com api username and access token:
+In your credentials file you must provide your name.com api username and access token:

 {% highlight json %}
 {
   "name.com":{
-    "apikey": "yourApiKeyFromName.com-klasjdkljasdlk235235235235",
+    "apikey": "yourApiKeyFromName.com",
     "apiuser": "yourUsername"
   }
 }
 {% endhighlight %}

 There is another key name `apiurl` but it is optional and defaults to the correct value.
 If you want to use the test environment ("OT&E"), then add this:

     "apiurl": "https://api.dev.name.com",

 ## Metadata
 This provider does not recognize any special metadata fields unique to name.com.

 ## Usage

-Example javascript (DNS hosted with name.com):
+**Example Javascript (DNS hosted with name.com):**

 {% highlight js %}
 var REG_NAMECOM = NewRegistrar("name.com","NAMEDOTCOM");